 Two weeks ago Craig met a guy hanging from the very end of his rope.
 One week ago that guy called Craig, reaching out for help.
-We took him in for the weekend, made more coffee than our wimpy coffee pot has ever been asked to make before, and the girls drew pictures for him and ministered to his weathered soul in a way most of us will never be able to.
+We took him in for the weekend, made more coffee than our Keurig coffee maker pot has ever been asked to make before, and the girls drew pictures for him and ministered to his weathered soul in a way most of us will never be able to.
 Even our dogs loved on this man in a significant way this weekend.
 Yesterday, Craig checked him into a rehab place for the next 10 days.
 We’re praying for him.
 We’re planning a (very small) party for him for when he gets out.
 We’re hoping.
 Disappointment, relief, and future promise, all wrapped up into one.

 One of my kids is really struggling with Latin.
 This same kid, who has previously really struggled in math, is carrying an A- right now, seven weeks into the school year.
 Disappointment, relief, future promise.

 We have an amazing house that isn’t nearly as close to the city as we’d like it to be.
 It’s also never as clean as I’d like it to be, but again, it’s an amazing house that holds much potential for refuge and strength.
 Disappointent, relief, future promise.

 August was a bad financial month for our family.
 September was a good one.
 October is a big fat mystery.
 Disappointment, relief, future promise.